 What's Next

-Srđan is open to senior roles in Technical Operations, Platform Engineering, and Technical Product or Delivery — particularly at companies where infrastructure is a competitive advantage and where the boundary between "ops" and "product" is treated as a feature, not a limitation.
+I'm open to senior roles in Technical Operations, Platform Engineering, and Technical Product or Delivery — particularly at places where infrastructure is a competitive advantage and where "ops" isn't a team that gets called after the engineers have already decided what to build.